sonthonaxrk/b2c2_test/README.md

 However, I refuse to do technical tests if I do not get anything out of it myself.
 The way I see it, this is my personal development time.

-I realize I haven't quite followed the test requirements to the letter as I did not create what can be strictly called a CLI, but more like a command-line GUI that runs in IPython.
-I just thought that would be a more useful demonstration of skills and ideas than a while loop with an input function.
-And from a product perspective, I think this would be more useful.
+I realize I haven't followed the test requirements to the letter, as I did not create what can be strictly called a CLI, but more like a command-line GUI that runs in IPython.
+I just thought that would be a more useful demonstration of skills, ideas, and product development.

 ## Quickstart